postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 2. Click **Request Access**.
 ![Initiate Request Access](https://assets.postman.com/postman-docs/requestaccess1.png)

-3. Select a person to send your request to, a [role](/docs/collaborating-in-postman/roles-and-permissions/), and one of your workspaces to add the API to once access is granted.
+3. Select a person to send your request to, a role], and one of your workspaces to add the API to once access is granted.

 4. Complete your request by clicking **Request Access**.